Strength in Flexibility

 No one needs to be lectured on the current effects of our poisonous and divisive political environments on mental health– it is clearly taking a toll on so many of us emotionally.
-I have had multiple clients, friends, and family talk about their intense reactions to the events of 2020 and especially the capitol riots this year and how choosing sides is creating rifts in their families and relationships.
-Interestingly I usually see one of two reactions, and they exist on opposite sides of the spectrum.
+Sometimes choosing sides creates rifts in families and relationships.
 On one hand there is the side of extreme emotion where people are having mental breakdowns because of what they are witnessing in the world.
 This type of reaction can manifest itself in intense anxiety, paralyzing fear, irrational beliefs, and ultimately may be an underlying cause in the drastic tribalism in political parties.
 Oppositely, one could react as a stoic to the events of the world around them– putting off any sort of emotion and concluding that none of it matters.
-However, this view obviously has issues as it completely disconnects a person from the human and important experience of empathy and care for justice and goodness in the world.
-Hopefully its clear to you that both of these extremes are dangerous, and a different way has to be found if we are going to be mentally healthy individuals.
+However, this disconnects a person from the human and important experience of empathy and care for justice and goodness in the world.
+Both of these extremes are dangerous, and a different way has to be found if we are going to be mentally healthy individuals.

 What makes this type of connection so strong?
 Imagine a solid piece of metal as a ship’s connection to an anchor… it doesn’t make sense, right?
 The solid piece (representing rigidity) would certainly break off at some end and even if it did not it could not allow the anchor to rest and different levels of the seafloor because its length is constant.
 A chaotic example of a way to tie a boat to an anchor does not particularly exist, because it does not work!
 What ship can hold itself in place with something that is not strong?
-This is why I love the image of the chain-link as an example of how we can be strong and flexible.
+This is why the image of the chain-link is an example of how we can be strong and flexible.
 The chain is free to move and shake with the pressures that come but does not break because it is able to move.
 A healthy reaction then to the events of the world and pressures of life is one that is mindful of this movement.
 We need to check in on ourselves and ask, “is this something I want to affect me so much?” or “is this something that I want to affect me and is not?”
-I am not advocating for a system where we simply are able to turn off and on what we feel– mostly because it’s not possible.
-However, I believe that we have to explore what does make us feel, and choose a mission or cause that is within our control, and spend our emotional energy on one thing at a time.
+It is not possible to have a system where we simply are able to turn off and on what we feel, but we can explore what does make us feel, and choose a mission or cause that is within our control, and spend our emotional energy on one thing at a time.
 This is how a chain connection is so strong!
 The weight of the entire ship is held at each chain connection and not at one point.
 It’s easy to keep making this metaphor work, but the idea is that if we want a healthy and integrated mental health life we must begin paying attention to where we have strayed from the middle path and leaned too hard into rigidity or chaos.
-Siegel says it like this, “tuning in to the self promotes a foundation for resilience and flexibility.”
+Siegel says it like this: “tuning in to the self promotes a foundation for resilience and flexibility.”

 Find your meaning